sure6/Pandemica-project/README.md

 - jdk 1.8

-in local mechine, before start docker, you should use window powershell(administration) to input #netsh winsock reset# to use docker
+in local mechine, before start docker, you should use window powershell(administration) to input <b>netsh winsock reset</b> to use docker